ethack/tht/docs/content/filter/chop.md

 ```

 {{% notice note %}}
-Since JSON objects are sparse and un-ordered it doesn't make sense to specify a field by its index.
+Since JSON objects are sparse and un-ordered it doesn't make sense to specify a field by its numerical index.
 {{% /notice %}}

 Unless you're using `zq` you've already had to dust off a new tool and learn/remember its syntax. `chop` lets you use the same simple syntax you've already learned.